-We’re using cookies, but you can turn them off in Privacy Settings.
+We're using cookies, but you can turn them off in your browser settings.
 Otherwise, you are agreeing to our use of cookies.
-Accepting cookies does not mean that we are collecting personal data.
-Learn more in our Privacy Policy.
+Learn more in our Privacy Policy

-The Good, Bad and Ugly of Bias in AI
+The good, bad and ugly of bias in AI

 Machine learning could either help remedy or magnify our inherent biases, depending on how it is designed and the data it is trained on.
 Human judgment and oversight will therefore remain vital to realizing AI’s promise to improve the investment decision-making process.